Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 The pharmacy technician role is a technical line of work that requires administrative, medical, and customer service skills within a busy pharmacy setting.
 You will need the proper training, certification, and licensure before you can become a pharmacy technician in Arizona or any other state.
 Take the first step in pursuing this career path by learning about the process of becoming a pharmacy technician.

 To become a pharmacy tech, you’ll need to apply for a training program that equips you with the skills and knowledge to handle real-life situations in a pharmacy.
-Most pharmacy technician training programs, including Arizona College, only require a high school diploma to apply.
+Most pharmacy technician training programs, including Arizona College of Allied Health, only require a high school diploma to apply.

 Completing an accredited pharmacy technician program is the necessary first part of transitioning into this rewarding career.
 The hands-on training and in-depth coursework offered in the program will prepare you to pass the certification and licensing exams that are required to work as a certified pharmacy technician.

 When choosing a pharmacy tech program, make sure you find a school that has modern technology, experienced lecturers, and training for real pharmacy situations.
 Checking program accreditation is a good way to tell if a program satisfies these requirements.
-Arizona College’s Pharmacy Technician Training Program includes the following:
+Arizona College of Allied Health’s Pharmacy Technician Training Program includes the following:

-Program length varies by school, with the program at Arizona College taking 34 weeks to complete.
+Program length varies by school, with the program at Arizona College of Allied Health taking 34 weeks to complete.
 This includes 30 weeks of pharmacy technician coursework and a 4-week externship.

-At Arizona College, an externship is actually part of our program, and all students participate in a 4-week externship following the coursework.
+At Arizona College of Allied Health, an externship is actually part of our program, and all students participate in a 4-week externship following the coursework.
 This externship is necessary to complete our Pharmacy Technician program and requires that you obtain a pharmacy technician trainee license.

-To participate in the Arizona College externship program and ultimately become a pharmacy technician, you must first receive a Trainee License from the Arizona State Board of Pharmacy.
+To participate in the Arizona College of Allied Health externship program and ultimately become a pharmacy technician, you must first receive a Trainee License from the Arizona State Board of Pharmacy.

 The pharmacy technician trainee license is intended for people who have not yet passed the PTCB examination (Pharmacy technician Certified Board).
 For more information on obtaining this licensure, please refer to the Arizona State Board of Pharmacy.